thibaudledent/thibaudledent.github.io/_posts/2020-03-27-quarkus-poc-aws-lambda.md

 ---
-title: "Uploading a Quarkus project to AWS Lambda"
+title: "Creating and uploading a Quarkus project to AWS Lambda"
 published: true
 ---